Skagit River Trail is located in Skagit Valley

 16. Three hours into the hike comes a fairly dangerous stretch, where

 you need to stay away from the left edge to avoid falling down the stony

 Skagit River Trail Province of British Columbia Canada

-17. It does not last long, though, and soon you are walking through a
+17. It does not last long, though, and, soon, the path

-having a trekking pole for support would come very handy.
+water crossing, where having a hiking pole for support would come very handy.

 also be going across three fast-flowing creeks on sturdy bridges.
 Here is the last bridge before Delacy

 Skagit River Trail near Hope BC Canada

 20. Delacy Camp itself.
 Nothing but flat ground.
 There is one table with

 benches, two bear-proof containers, and a toilet in the middle of the